 Academic Development Goals

-- To develop in each student basic skills and a level of achievement that help make that students successful as a child of God and also a citizen of God's kingdom.
+- To develop in each student basic skills and a level of achievement that help make each student successful as a child of God and also a citizen of God's kingdom.

 - To equip all levels of students to be able to be prepared to embark on the next level of education.